Miniature with the philosopher's profile in white marble with Scagliola in the background

 The oval field is surrounded by a laurel wreath originally carved in Scagliola and gilded.

-This ancient miniature carved from marble is framed by a rectangular, ebonized pearwood frame.
+This ancient miniature carved from marble is framed by a rectangular, ebonized boxwood frame.
 The condition of this ancient marble bas-relief is good; it originates from Italy and dates back to the early 20th century.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+This style was influenced by Napoleon’s reign, emphasizing Roman and Greek decorative motifs.

 Attributes / Details